Rotisserie Baby Back Apple Ribs

 - 2 cups apple juice in a spray bottle

-Put the spit on the grill, start the motor spinning, and make sure the drip pan is centered beneath the ribs.
+- Cook the ribs: Put the spit on the grill, start the motor spinning, and make sure the drip pan is centered beneath the ribs.
 Add the wood chunks to the coals.
 Close the lid, and keep the lid closed as much as possible while cooking.
 Let the ribs cook for an hour, then spray with the apple juice, and add 16 unlit briquettes to the lit coals if you are cooking with a charcoal grill.
 Continue to cook the ribs, spraying them with apple juice every 15 minutes.
-The ribs are cooked when the meat pulls back from the end of the bones pull back by 1/4 inch and the ribs are nicely browned.
-The total cooking time is about 2 hours.
+The ribs are cooked when the meat pulls back from the end of the bones pull back by ¼ inch and the ribs are nicely browned.
+The total cooking time is about 3 hours; add another 16 unlit briquettes after the second hour.
 (With baby back ribs, a little extra cooking time never hurts, so err on the side of more cooking.)
-When the ribs are cooked, brush them with barbecue sauce and cook for another ten minutes.
-Brush them with a final coat of barbecue sauce, then remove the spit from the grill.
+During the last 15 minutes of cooking, brush the ribs with barbecue sauce every 5 minutes.

 - What should you drink with this?
 Beer, of course.
 Or a dry French style Rose.
 If you really want to go all-in with the apple theme, try some hard apple cider.